 If your daughter asks for a princess party when her birthday rolls around, here are some ideas to make the day unique and memorable.

-Just remember: although there's a plethora of princess products on the market, you don't have to go with a commercial princess theme.
+Just remember: although there are a plethora of princess products on the market, you don't have to go with a commercial princess theme.

 You can save money and add a personal touch to the party by creating the decorations and supplies yourself.